Superchavo/Termux-ezstore/README.md

 Also if Termux asks about a 'configuration file', just press Enter to keep the default

 if this breaks for u, create a issue

+!!!!!!PLEASE DON PUT THIS CODE IN NORMAL DISTROS OR PROOT, IT WONT WORK!!!!!!